 GeneCards Summary for NTS Gene

 NTS (Neurotensin) is a Protein Coding gene.
-Diseases associated with NTS include duodenogastric reflux and dumping syndrome.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include neuropeptide hormone activity.
+Diseases associated with NTS include Dumping Syndrome and Duodenogastric Reflux.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include neuropeptide hormone activity.

 UniProtKB/Swiss-Prot Summary for NTS Gene

 Neurotensin may play an endocrine or paracrine role in the regulation of fat metabolism.
 It causes contraction of smooth muscle.

 Neurotensin (NT) is a brain and gastrointestinal peptide that acts on three subtypes of neurotensin receptors: the G-protein-coupled receptors NTS1 (high affinity) and NTS2 (low affinity) and the single transmembrane receptor NTS3 (Sortilin 1).